 - work to transform oppressive systems

-How it works: You send us the financial information you’re working with (e.g. bank statements, budgets, spreadsheets, accounting software).
+How it works: You send us the financial information you’re working with (for example: bank statements, budgets, spreadsheets, accounting software).
 We’ll review the materials and have a 1 hour virtual meeting to overview your situation and dig into your questions.
-Afterwards, we’ll send a deliverable that outlines some recommendations that you can use as a guide for next moves.
+We’ll outline some recommendations that you can use as a guide for next moves in your finances.
 Fill out our contact form with a note that you’re requesting a solidarity assessment.